 Madeleine is integral to Kew’s strategic planning and operations and is responsible for the company’s corporate governance, board relations, and its day-to-day running.
 She has been with the company since its inception and contributed to every stage of its growth.

 With a diverse background in management and content production, she has worked in both the private sector and non-profit including at the Blue Ice Group and Women in Film and Television – Toronto (WIFT-T).
 Madeleine has also worked on a range of award-winning documentary and narrative projects as producer, director, researcher, and writer which have been broadcast on major North American networks and played in festivals internationally.
-She has an Honours BA from the University of King’s College and an MA in History from the University of Toronto.
+She is the Board Chair of the acclaimed Toronto theatre company Outside the March, and holds an Honours BA from the University of King's College and an MA in History from the University of Toronto.

 Julie Bristow is the President, sole director and officer of BGM and each of its subsidiaries.
 Julie has been influencing how Canadians watch television for the past 20 years.
 She has created thousands of hours of original content, built entire entertainment divisions from scratch, innovated novel and exciting ways to reach new audiences, and garnered multiple industry and business awards for her contributions and leadership.